syncfusion-content/fileformat-docs/File-Formats/DocIO/Conversion.md

 You can customize the HTML to Word conversion with the following options:

-* Validate the HTML string against XHTML 1.0 Strict and Transitional schemas
+* Validate the HTML string against XHTML 1.0 Strict and Transitional schema
 * Insert the HTML string at the specified position of the document body contents
 * Append HTML string to the specified paragraph